Ixotic27/Bit_Manipulation/README.md

-# Bit_Manupulation:
+# Bit Manupulation:
-Bit Manipulation in Java This repository contains Java programs demonstrating various bit manipulation techniques, which are essential for optimizing algorithms and understanding low-level operations in programming.
+Bit Manipulation in Java:
+This repository contains Java programs demonstrating various bit manipulation techniques, which are essential for optimizing algorithms and understanding low-level operations in programming.
 Features & Functions Covered:

 ✅ Get the ith bit of a number